edwingiltay/thecoverupgeneral.com/README.md

 # The Cover-Up General

-English documentation of the Srebrenica photographic evidence cover-up case by Edwin Giltay.
+Documentation of the Srebrenica photographic evidence cover-up case by Edwin Giltay.
+Website in four languages: English, Dutch, German and Bosnian.

 ## About
 This repository contains the complete documentation of the 26-year legal battle regarding Dutch military intelligence operations related to the 1995 Srebrenica genocide.